kubermatic/kubermatic/docs/proposals/platform-extensions.md

 To provision such a Service in the cluster the user creates a set of custom resources (ServiceInstance, ServiceBinding, ServiceBindingUsage).
-The service broker then creates an instance of that service and injects a set of user credetials to make it ready to use.
+The service broker then creates an instance of that service and injects a set of user credentials to make it ready to use.

 ### Comparison Matrix